Atlantic History - Authoritative Research Guide - Oxford Bibliographies

 Editor in Chief

-Trevor Burnard is Professor of History and Head of the School of History and Philosophy at the University of Melbourne.
+Trevor Burnard is Wilberforce Professor of Slavery and Emancipation and Director of the Wilberforce Institute at the University of Hull.
 He has previously taught at the Universities of Warwick, Sussex, Brunel, Canterbury (NZ), Waikato and West Indies at Mona.
-He has also been a fellow at the National Humanities Center at North Carolina.
-The author of numerous books and scholarly articles, Dr. Burnard is interested in the history of early British America, including the British West Indies, and the Atlantic World, 1500-1800, particularly slavery, social history and demography, imperialism, economic and business history, and gender.
+He has also been a fellow at the National Humanities Center at North Carolina, a Heinz Heinen Fellow at the Bonn Centre for Dependency and Slavery Studies at the University of Bonn, and a Fellow at the International Centre for Jefferson Studies at Monticello, Virginia.
+Dr. Burnard is interested in the history of early British America, including the British West Indies, and the Atlantic World, 1500-1800, particularly slavery, social history and demography, imperialism, economic and business history, and gender.
+His most recent books (all 2020) include Jamaica in the Age of Revolution, The Atlantic in World History,1490-1830 and Britain and the Wider World, 1603-1800.

 FOUNDING EDITORIAL BOARD